 A renewed and virulent wave of poaching is threatening Africa’s elephants by taking their lives to get to their tusks.
-Every year at least 33,000 elephants are illegally poached.
-This equates to one elephant every twenty minutes.
+Every year at least 33,000 elephants are illegally poached, equating to one elephant every twenty minutes.
 A world without elephants would be a tragic failure of our humanity.
 The Elephant Crisis Fund addresses this crisis.

 The trade is primarily driven by a burgeoning demand for ivory in China.
 Ivory has played a centuries-old role in Chinese culture, and is seen as an important medium in art and as a symbol of wealth.
 The rapidly growing middle class in China is fueling demand and escalating the price of ivory ever higher.